overture-stack/SONG/song-docs/source/score-client.rst

 SCORE Client
 ======================

-The SCORE client (formally the :term:`icgc-storage-client`) is used to download from the SCORE Server
+The SCORE client (formally the :term:`icgc-storage-client`) is used to upload and download object data to and from the SCORE Server.

 .. todo::
     replace the seealso with the official score readthe docs